Safe Roads. Safe Neighbourhoods.

 To support this, City Council has approved the decision to reduce speed limits in residential neighbourhoods from 50 km/h to 40 km/h.
 The decision is based on recommendations from the Spruce Grove Roadway Speed Limit Study conducted in 2023, which found that reducing speed limits in residential areas will improve safety for motorists, pedestrians, cyclists and other road users.

 Slowing down gives drivers more time to react to the unexpected, reduces unnecessary tragedies on our roads, and has very little impact on travel times.
 It also brings Spruce Grove into alignment with many other Alberta municipalities which have made the same changes, helping to provide a consistent travel experience between communities.
-Starting August 31, 2024, City Council has approved the following speed limit adjustments to take effect:
+As of August 31, 2024, the following speed limits are in effect:

-• McLeod Avenue from Calahoo Road to King Street will be reduced to 30 km/h.
+- McLeod Avenue from Queen Street to King Street will be reduced to 30 km/h.

 School Zones